Craps Strategy Guide

 Our guide will help you see what to go for, and what to avoid.
 We have expert advice that's been tested in casinos.
 Avoid mistakes and play your best game now!

-How is Online Craps Different From a Casino?
+How is Online Craps Different From in the Casino?

 Your experience with online craps will be less complicated for you than craps in a casino, and the great thing is that you can transfer your skills from online casinos to a brick and mortar casino if you like.
 Online craps is faster than casino craps as you're not waiting for the stickman and dealer to mess with your chips, and especially because you don't have to wait for superstitious shooters to work through all their rituals.
 There will also be no mistakes or confusion around the protocol, whose chips are whose, and when you can bet.